 The Institute of Latin American Studies (ILAS) is the center for research, teaching and discussion on Latin America at Columbia University.
 Its main goal is to bring together and provide resources for Columbia faculty, students and visiting scholars, recognizing the diversity of their interests and approaches while strengthening their links with Latin America and with communities of Latin American origin in the United States.

 The Institute distributes resources to support Latin American research and teaching at Columbia.
 Named by the Department of Education as a National Resource Center for Latin American Studies, ILAS is part of the New York City Consortium on Latin America along with the Center for Latin American and Caribbean Studies at New York University (CLACS).
-With financial assistance from the Tinker Foundation, the Leitner Family Foundation, and the Consejo Nacional para la Ciencia y la Tecnología, Mexico, ILAS is able to award various fellowships and grants to faculty and graduate and undergraduate students to further their research and as such enrich the academic community.
+With financial assistance from the Tinker Foundation, the Lemann Foundation, and the Consejo Nacional para la Ciencia y la Tecnología (CONACyT) in Mexico, ILAS is able to award various fellowships and grants to faculty, students, and scholars to further their research and as such enrich the academic community.
 The Institute also benefits from its associations with the financial, diplomatic and corporate centers of New York City, and with other research universities in the area.

 ILAS provides the venue for a variety of public events featuring distinguished speakers, research reports, seminars, conferences and a lunchtime lecture series.
 It assists graduate students in the social sciences to develop a program of study from the wide range of Latin American courses available throughout the university.
-ILAS also offers a Certificate in Latin American Studies to M.A. and Ph.D. students.
-Beginning in the 2009-2010 academic year, ILAS began hosting an M.A. program in Latin American and Caribbean Studies.
+ILAS began hosting an M.A. program in Latin American and Caribbean Studies in Fall 2009.
+ILAS also offers a Certificate in Latin American Studies to M.A. and Ph.D. students and administers the undergraduate major and concentration in Latin American Studies.